 Freezing (cryoablation): A thin probe is used to apply extreme cold to your uterine tissue.
 Your healthcare provider places an ultrasound monitor on your abdomen to help them guide the probe.
 The size and shape of your uterus determines how long this procedure lasts.

 Heated balloon: A balloon is inserted into your uterus, inflated, and filled with hot fluid.
 The heat destroys the uterine lining.
 This procedure typically lasts from 2 to 12 minutes.

 Heated free-flowing fluid: Heated saline liquid is allowed to flow freely throughout your uterus for around 10 minutes, destroying the uterine tissue.
 This procedure is used in women with irregularly shaped uterine cavities.

 Radiofrequency: A flexible device with a mesh tip is placed into your uterus.
 It emits radiofrequency energy to eliminate uterine tissue in 1 to 2 minutes.

 Microwave: An inserted probe and microwave energy is used to destroy your uterine lining.
 This procedure takes 3 to 5 minutes to complete.

 Electrosurgery: This procedure requires general anesthesia.
 A telescopic device called a resectoscope and a heated instrument is used to see and remove uterine tissue.

 The type of procedure you have will determine, in part, the length of recovery.
-If you need general anesthesia, your healthcare provider will have you remain in the hospital for several hours after surgery.
+If you need general anesthesia, your healthcare provider will have you remain in the hospital for several hours afterward.